Hegseth Makes the Military Great Again! 2025-10-03 18:05

 Yes.

-Uh, but what I think he was referencing was people in the military who will get what's called a medical profile.
+I can't speak for him, obviously, but what I think he was referencing was people in the military who will get what's called a medical profile.

-A medical profile is something that makes you exempt from doing certain things because of a medical issue, and they'll get a medical profile for shaving because they get some kind of rash or some kind of breakout or bumps.
+A medical profile is something that makes you exempt from doing certain things because of a medical issue, and they'll get a medical profile for shaving because they get some kind of rash or some kind of breakout or razor bumps.

-Razor bumps, as is more commonly known.
+Razor bumps, as it's more commonly known.

-So I I get it.
+So I get it.

-But they'll they'll get these shaving profiles, and then what happens after that is that there is a regulation that it has to be uh well kept.
+And then what happens after that is that there is a regulation that it has to be well kept, but there's no specific regulation about it.

 With haircuts, there are.